Gareth Sheldon

-Gareth Richard Sheldon (born 31 January 1980) is a former professional footballer, who last played for Midland Football Combination Division Two side Polesworth, where he played as a striker.
+Gareth Richard Sheldon (born 31 January 1980) is an English former professional footballer, who last played for Midland Football Combination Division Two side Polesworth, where he played as a striker.

 Playing career

 Exeter City

 On 22 May 2002, Sheldon signed a two-year deal with Third Division side Exeter City.

 Kidderminster Harriers

 Sheldon's career at Exeter had alerted the attentions of Kidderminster Harriers manager Stuart Watkiss following the club's relegation to the Conference, and on 13 July 2005 they moved to sign him on a free transfer.
 The move failed to bring out the best in Sheldon, and following a disappointing season and the dismissal of Watkiss, he was released from his contract on 23 June 2006, having made 34 appearances and scored two goals.

 Hereford United

 He was picked up on the free transfer the same day by newly promoted League Two side Hereford United.
 However, Sheldon was unable to secure a regular first-team place.
 He made eight league appearances for the club, scoring once against Mansfield Town, and his contract was terminated by mutual consent on 27 February 2007.